johnchoi96/johnchoi96/README.md

 ### Hi there 👋
 - 💬 I’m John Choi, and I currently work as a software engineer during the day while studying as a part-time master’s student at night.
 I have development experiences in backend dev with Spring Boot and FastAPI, frontend dev with React.js/ts, iOS dev with Swift/UIKit, Python, C, C++, and C# to list a few of my skills.
-- 💼 Software Engineer II @ JPMorganChase
+- 💼 Incoming Software Engineer @ Apple
-- 👨🏻‍💻 Prev: SWE Intern @ Apple, SAS Software, UMD/NASA, Lenovo
+- 👨🏻‍💻 Prev: Software Engineer II @ JPMorganChase, SWE Intern @ Apple, SAS Software, UMD/NASA, Lenovo
 - 🎓 Georgia Institute of Technology, College of Computing, Master of Science - MS, Computer Science (Aug 2024 - Present)
 - 🎓 The Ohio State University, College of Engineering, Bachelor of Science - BS, Computer Science and Engineering '22
 <!--